Continuity of Hilbert-Kunz multiplicity and F-signature: Introduction

 Monsky (\cite{Monsky1983}) showed that this limit always exists.
 Values of $\ehk(R)$ dictate the severity of the singularities of $R$.
 Most notable is that under mild hypotheses $\ehk(R)\geq 1$ with equality if and only if $R$ is regular (\cite{WatanabeYoshida2000}).
 It has also been shown in (\cite{BlickleEnescu, AberbachEnescu2008}) that small enough values of $\ehk(R)$ imply $R$ is Gorenstein and strongly F-regular.
 To be able to relate the singularities of $R/(f)$ and $R/(g)$ when $f$ and $g$ are suitably close it is natural to investigate the following question, which was originally asked to the second author by Luis N\'u\~nez-Betancourt:

 \begin{Question} Let $(R,\m,k)$ be a regular local ring of prime characteristic.
-Is the Hilbert-Kunz multiplicity function defined by $f \mapsto \ehk (R/(f))$ a continuous function in the $\m$-adic topology?
+Is the Hilbert--Kunz multiplicity function defined by $f \mapsto \ehk (R/(f))$ a continuous function in the $\m$-adic topology?
 Namely, if $f \in R$ is an element and we are given $\delta > 0$, can we find an integer $N$ such that for all $g \in R$ such that $f - g \in \m^N$,

 \end{Question}